-The Garante states that the owner of a website is required to prove that he has obtained valid consent according to the standards of the GDPR (see proof vs records of consent).
+The Garante states that the owner of a website is required to prove that they have obtained valid consent according to the standards of the GDPR (see proof vs records of consent).

 The Garante explicitly states that cookies (and other trackers) can’t be placed on any legal grounds other than users’ consent or, if the conditions of the “strictly necessary” exception apply (i.e. cookies strictly necessary and solely used to carry out or facilitate the communication or to provide the service explicitly requested by the user) without the users’ consent.

-The website owner’s “legitimate interest” may notably never constitute a valid legal basis.
+The website owner’s “legitimate interest” does not constitute a valid legal basis.

 Then you only need to go to your dashboard and make sure your configuration is tweaked according to our instructions above.